CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.4 Selection and use of standard software.md

 #### CON.4.A4 Definition of responsibilities in the area of ​​standard software [department]

 For the introduction of a standard software, the responsible persons SHOULD be named.
-It should at least be determined who creates a requirements catalog, selects the product, tests and releases it and who is ultimately responsible for the installation.
+It should at least specify who creates a requirements catalog, selects the product, tests and releases it, and who ultimately is responsible for the installation.
 In addition, an introduction and approval process SHOULD be defined.
 For the operation of standard software, technical and technical product managers SHOULD be named.

 #### CON.4.A5 Creation of a requirement catalog for standard software [department]